sungsoo-ahn/2025/_posts/2025-04-28-dpo-practice.md

 - DPO is a variant of the REINFORCE algorithm <d-cite key="sewak2019policy"></d-cite>, while PPO is a variant of the Actor-Critic algorithm <d-cite key="konda1999actor"></d-cite>.
 - DPO is an off-policy method <d-cite key="degris2012off"></d-cite>, learning from an offline dataset, while PPO is an on-policy algorithm <d-cite key="deisenroth2013survey"></d-cite>, relying on data from the current policy.

-DPO's lack of GAE, a critic model, and its reliance on off-policy sampling cause high-variance reward estimates, leading to **sample inefficiency**.
-We detail these differences and present experiments demonstrating DPO's limitations:

-- State distribution shift due to limited samples and off-policy data.
-- Difficulty distinguishing responses with significant token overlap.
-- Potential decrease in likelihoods of both positive and negative samples.
+In summary, the lack of GAE estimation, the absence of a critic model, and the use of off-policy sampling in DPO result in high variance but unbiased token-wise reward estimates.
+This leads to a significant drawback for DPO: **sample inefficiency**.
+In the following sections, we outline the detailed differences between DPO and PPO and use a series of experiments to uncover a limitation of the DPO algorithm: DPO struggles to distinguish response pairs with substantial token overlap while still attempting to maximize the difference between them, which may result in reduced likelihoods for both positive and negative samples.

 ## Contrasting DPO and PPO from an RL Perspective